redfern08/redfern08/README.md

 # Hi, my name is Isaac Fearn
-I am a Software Engineer
+I am a Software Engineer.
-I specialize in Python, JavaScript, HTML and CSS
+I specialize in Python, JavaScript, HTML and CSS.
 I have experience with MatPlotLib, Plotly, Django and DjangoREST, Bootstrap and Vue.js

 <!---